 Medical Editor: John P. Cunha, DO, FACOEP

 Ethrane (enflurane) Liquid For Inhalation is a general inhalation anesthetic drug used for induction and maintenance of general anesthesia.
-This medication is available in generic form.
-Common side effects include elevated body temperature, seizures, low blood pressure, slow or shallow breathing, low blood oxygen, arrhythmias, shivering, nausea, vomiting, or liver damage.
+Ethrane is available in generic form.
+Common side effects of Ethrane include elevated body temperature, seizures, low blood pressure, slow or shallow breathing, low blood oxygen, heart arrhythmias, shivering, chills, nausea, vomiting, or liver damage.

 Ethrane is delivered from a vaporizer during anesthesia, and the dose is individualized for each patient.
 Ethrane may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Ethrane should be used only if prescribed.
 Tell your doctor if you are pregnant.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.